 Friedensrich Hundertwasser, watercolour mounted on canvas, 1959

-This Austrian artist, known for his Viennese Hundertwasser village, was fascinated by parallel lines and spiral shapes.
-He detested monotonous architecture and called straight lines godless and immoral.
-With his onion-shaped expressions, Friedensreich Hundertwasser painted a radical thought and made his artistic world ironic and environmentally conscious.
+This Austrian artist, known for his nature-rich Hundertwasser village, was fascinated by parallel lines and spiral shapes.
+He abhorred monotonous architecture and called straight lines godless and immoral.
+Friedensreich Hundertwasser wrote the Mouldiness manifesto with the plea for “window rights” urging his fellow citizens to paint within arm’s length a colourful crown around the window frame of their home.
+His early radical thoughts made the artistic world ironic and environmentally conscious.

 – For more works by this artist, contact the gallery. –